 Microorganisms play major roles in the diseases of man, animals and plants.
 Microbiologists have been central to their diagnosis and in combating such diseases through the discovery of effective therapies.

-Microorganisms also play a central role in the biosphere, through environmental processing or recycling of elements and waste products.
-They are also crucial in the manufacture of fermented foods and beverages.
+Microorganisms also play a central role in the biosphere, through global environmental processes and recycling of elements and waste products.

 Microbiologists are needed in many different fields – from medicine to biotechnology to environmental science.
 The subject is actually very broadly applicable and can lead to very diverse career paths.

 |Introduction||Microbiology provides fundamental training in data analysis, problem solving, teamwork and communication.
 Microbiologists can use these skills in a wide range of careers in research, medicine, industry, education, business and communications, or as a route to further study.|

 |Stage 1||• Molecular Basis of Life |

 • Structure, Reactivity and Mechanism in Organic and Bioorganic Chemistry (optional)

 |Stage 2||• Experimental Biochemistry |

 • Molecular Biology and Bioinformatics